Parks & Recreation

 Granville Christmas Parade – Second Saturday in December

-Dodson Branch Christmas Parade – Second Sunday in December
+The Dodson Branch Community Bazaar & Christmas Parade – Second Saturday in December

 Upper Cumberland Arts Alliance –